 To see which services we recommend, check out our article on the best VPNs.

-The kill switch doesn't work properly, as network traffic leaks outside the VPN tunnel after a reboot and after a software crash.
-This is problematic if you're concerned with keeping your traffic encrypted when reconnecting to the internet after a reboot or crash.
+The kill switch doesn't work properly, as network traffic leaks outside the VPN tunnel after a reboot.
+This is problematic if you're concerned with keeping your traffic encrypted when reconnecting to the internet after restarting your system.

 Private Internet Access has middling download speeds that are consistently slow.
 While downloading large files might take a while, the speeds are fine for normal internet use.